 The social world we study has changed in many ways and so does how we practice ethnography.
 While the principles of long-term immersion in the field, systematic observation and writing detailed fieldnotes remain at the heart of ethnographic research, a lot has changed around the definition of the ‘field’, the focus of the research, the style of writing, and the mode of communication.

 The 2019 Ethnography Symposium brought together ethnographers in different disciplines who engage in wide forms of ethnographic research.
 The symposium highlighted the richness and diversity of ethnographic methods.

 - Dr Hamid Foroughi, University of Portsmouth

-- Dr Sarah Charman, University of Portsmouth, Institute of Criminal Justice Studies
+- Dr Sarah Charman, University of Portsmouth, School of Criminology and Criminal Justice

 - Dr Mike Rowe, University of Liverpool

 - Dr Harriet Shortt, University of the West of England